 Well, Dave and I went to Las Vegas for the International Competition of the Barbershop Harmony Society.
 There was a lot going on there partly because of the event we attended, partly because we were in Las Vegas, and partly because I was just enjoying a fun getaway with Dave.

-Here are some of the romantic things Dave tends to say as we are walking into a vacation resort:
+Here are some of the romantic things Dave tends to say as we are walking into a vacation resort:"I'd like to see all the fire pumps for this building."

 "I can tell when this resort was built.
 These escutcheons haven't been sold since the 1980's"